 Only a drink and napkin were served on this short flight, I had a cup of Taiwanese tea.

-This set of cabin crew were not very good, they seemed to want to end their day early to rest.
+This set of the cabin crew was not very good, they seemed to want to end their day early to rest.
 If they were tired, then that's not an excuse!
 Their job is to help passengers in any way to make the flight more comfortable for them.
 With smiles from them, passengers especially nervous ones will feel more at ease and that's what I believe.

 Here are some window-shot photos